gcc-mirror/gcc/gcc/config/sh/sh.md

 }
   [(set_attr "in_delay_slot" "no")])

-; emitted at the end of the window in the literal table.
+;; Emitted at the end of the window in the literal table.
 (define_insn "consttable_window_end"
   [(unspec_volatile [(match_operand 0 "" "")] UNSPECV_WINDOW_END)]
   ""